-455 Transition (2.50 cumulative gpa; 2.50 Education gpa; admitted to Teacher Preparation Program; junior standing) Emphasis on life-long transition of students with disabilities.
+455 Transition (2.50 cumulative gpa; 2.50 Education gpa; admitted to Teacher Preparation Program; junior standing)

 Emphasis on life-long transition of students with disabilities, including sources of services, organizations, and networks.
 Includes transitional support to settings with maximum opportunities for decision making and full participation in the community.